slomkowski/nginx-config-formatter/README.md

 ### Manual installation

 The simplest form of installation would be copying `nginxfmt.py` to your scripts' directory.
-It has no 3-rd party dependencies.
+It has no third party dependencies.

 You can also clone the repository and symlink the executable: